chpalaiokostas/methddRAD/README.md

 methddRAD has been designed for the analysis of reduced representation sequencing data that were created using methylation sensitive restriction enzymes.
 Those type of data offer a cost-effective approach for getting methylation related information in addition to the typical applications of reduced representation sequencing data.
 For the latter applications the interested user is advised to use a software like [Stacks](https://catchenlab.life.illinois.edu/stacks/)

+The current version of methddRAD has the capacity of only handling data from reduced representation sequencing libraries that were created with the AciI restriction enzyme (recognition pattern: C|CGC).

 ### How to run the software